Bioconductor/BBS/README.md

 These steps have to do with managing our *internal package repositories*.
-These repositories live on the linux build notes, in *biocadmin*'s home directory under `~/PACKAGES/X.Y/REPO` where `X.Y` is the version of Bioconductor that's being built and `REPO` are the type of packages being built, `bioc` being software packages
+These repositories live on the linux build nodes, in *biocadmin*'s home directory under `~/PACKAGES/X.Y/REPO` where `X.Y` is the version of Bioconductor that's being built and `REPO` are the type of packages being built, `bioc` being software packages